rayanirban/DL4MIA_Pre-course_Webinar/README.md

 ## Schedule:

-- Webinar 1: April 15
-- Webinar 2: April 29
-- Webinar 3: May 3
+- Webinar 1 (April 15th): Q&A session mainly focusing on notebooks 1 and 2, but happy to answer any questions.
+- Webinar 2 (April 29th): Q&A session mainly focusing on notebooks 3 and 4, but happy to answer any questions.
+- Webinar 3 (May 3rd): Optional additional Q&A sesion if required, can answer anything left unclear from the previous two sesisons.

 ## setup
-Run the notebooks on Collab
+The notebooks have been setup to run on Google Collab

-webinar 1 - Discuss anything but mainly focusing on notebooks 1 and 2
-webinar 2 - Discuss anything but mainly focus on notebooks 2 and 3
-webinar 3 - Anything Optional (if required)

-# Exercises for Webinar 1
+# Intro to Image Analysis Notebook 1

-The exercise for the first webinar will refresh your image analysis knowledge and teach basic image analysis methods in python with scikit-image.
+The exercises in the first notebook will refresh your image analysis knowledge and teach basic image analysis methods in python with scikit-image.
-Please finish the following exercise before the first webinar:
-- `image_analysis.ipynb`: image analysis refresher on data from the Kaggle Data Science Bowl for nucleus segmentation.
+- `1_intro_to_Image_Analysis.ipynb`: image analysis refresher on data from the Kaggle Data Science Bowl for nucleus segmentation.

-If you are familiar with image analysis with scikit-image already you can also skip this exercise.
 If you are unfamiliar with image analysis or python in general, please check out the additional materials below.

 ## Additional materials: